LewisMurray00/React-practice-website/README.md

 - Added some CSS for the Cards.js file
 - Added some CSS for the CardItem.js file
 - Made the CSS files responsive
+- Passed props through the CardItem.js into the Cards.js

 ## React-Router-Dom Guide